rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ![GitHub rails/rails Pull Request status checks](images/docs_preview/status_checks.png)

-This will bring you to the Buildkite build page, if the job was successful there will be an annotation with links to the generated API and Guides above the job list.
+This will bring you to the Buildkite build page.
+If the job was successful, there will be an annotation with links to the generated API and Guides above the job list.

 ![Buildkite rails/docs-preview annotation API & Guides links](images/docs_preview/annotation.png)